Save Your Marriage By Understanding Your Attachment StyleGet this article in PDF format

 17. Even when their need to cling is not intense, this anxious insecure person will want to talk everything over - sometimes often and endlessly - with their partner (or anyone else), because they are not used to using a totally internal process for dealing with stress or distress.
 Some partners will hear this as 'nagging' or at best, an unrelenting need to talk - again.

 20. The anxious insecure person is seeking externally what they struggle to do for themselves - connect inwardly.
-Self-care and self-soothing from self or other will help, but especially selfishly prioritizing their own needs.
-This may seem anathaema to this person who empathizes well with, and consequently usually prioritizes the needs of others ahead of self.
+Self-care and self-soothing from self or other will help, but prioritizing support for their own needs is essential but often something they've learned not to do.
+Such attention to self may seem anathaema to this person who empathizes well with, and consequently usually prioritizes the needs of others, ahead of self.